Trinity in Randolph County, North Carolina — The American South (South Atlantic)

 A group of Methodists and Quakers organized Brown’s Schoolhouse here in 1838; the North Carolina legislature chartered Union Institute Academy here in 1841, and the school changed its name to Trinity College in 1859.
 It relocated to Durham in 1892, where it became Duke University

 Marker series.
 This marker is included in the North Carolina Civil War Trails marker series.

 Location.
 35° 53.658′ N, 79° 59.476′ W. Marker is in Trinity, North Carolina, in Randolph County.
 Marker is at the intersection of State Highway 62 and Trinity College Road, on the right when traveling south on State Highway 62.
+The marker is located next to the Trinity College Memorial Gazebo.
 Touch for map.
-The marker is located next to the Trinity College Memorial Gazebo.
 Marker is in this post office area: Trinity NC 27370, United States of America.
+Touch for directions.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 10, 2012, by Bill Coughlin of North Arlington, New Jersey.
 This page has been viewed 475 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on August 10, 2012, by Bill Coughlin of North Arlington, New Jersey.